 States are required to adopt enforceable state implementation plans to achieve and maintain air quality meeting the NAAQS.
 State implementation plans must prohibit emissions that significantly contribute to air quality problems in a downwind state.
 In California, local air pollution districts work with the state to produce air quality plans.

 Industries and commercial entities in California must comply with AB 32, the California Global Warming Solutions Act of 2006.
 AB 32 requires California to reduce its greenhouse gas (GHG) emissions by approximately 15 percent to 1990 levels by 2020.
 Pursuant to AB 32, the California Air Resources Board (CARB) implements regulations to achieve the maximum technologically feasible and cost-effective GHG emission reductions.
 Our lawyers closely monitor changes in state regulations in California and other states, as well as federal CAA changes.
-We assist our clients by staying abreast of and anticipate changes in regulation of air emissions so that our clients can manage costs and risks associated with industrial and commercial operations.
+You need an experienced air lawyer to stay abreast of and anticipate changes in regulation of air emissions so that our clients can manage costs and risks associated with industrial and commercial operations.

 The California Energy Commission is in charge of a Renewable Energy Program to increase total renewable electricity production statewide.
 In 2015, California’s legislature enacted SB 350 for retail sellers and publicly owned utilities to procure “half of the state’s electricity from renewable sources by 2030.”
 In addition, California’s Renewables Portfolio Standard (RPS) Program applies to all electricity retailers in the state including publicly owned utilities, investor-owned utilities, electricity service providers, and community choice aggregators.
 All of these entities must adopt the new goals of 20 percent of retails sales from renewables by the end of 2013, 25 percent by the end of 2016, and the 33 percent requirement being met by the end of 2020.